Submissions for poetry are only accepted from financial WA Poets Inc members. To become a member click here.

 Creatrix Haiku and Senryu Submission Guidelines

-Haiku selectors are; Rose van Son, Coral Carter, Amanda Joy and Gary De Piazzi.
+Haiku selectors are; Rose van Son, Coral Carter, Barry Sanbrook and Gary De Piazzi.

 To avoid disappointment, please follow the submission guidelines.